awsdocs/aws-freertos-docs/doc_source/getting_started_mch.md

 1. Connect one end of an Ethernet cable to the LAN8720 PHY daughter board\.
 Connect the other end to your router or other internet port\.

 ## Set Up Your Development Environment<a name="setup-env_mch"></a>

+**Note**
+The Amazon FreeRTOS project for this device is based on MPLAB Harmony v2\.
+To build the project, you need to use versions of the MPLAB tools that are compatible with Harmony v2, like v2\.10 of the MPLAB XC32 Compiler and versions 2\.X\.X of the MPLAB Harmony Configurator \(MHC\)\.

 1. Install the latest [Java SE SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)\.